-The pros of purchasing a multi-family property
+The pros of investing in a multi-family property

 Building your investment portfolio with a real estate purchase is a wise choice for those who are willing to stay with their investment over a period of time.
 Most experts recommend that you hold onto your property for 5 years or more to maximize its’ return.
 While there are few types of investment property types to consider for residential real estate, small and large multi-family units are the most common real estate investment options.

-This article will focus on why you would want to consider purchasing a small, multi-family property as part of your investment portfolio.
+This article will focus on why you would want to consider purchasing a multi-family property as part of your investment portfolio.

 Are multi-family properties a good investment in every market?

 Multi-family property investments work well in most markets because of strong housing demand and rental income potential.
 It comes down to a mathematical formula – multi-unit properties allow you to capitalize on additional rental income that you wouldn’t have access to in a single-family unit.
 Most small multi-family dwellings include two to four units.
 Anything above four rental units starts to fall into the categorization of a commercial property which leads to a more complex set of rules for financing.
 Commercial real estate loans focus more on the experience of the buyer and the earning potential of the property making the acquisition process somewhat more difficult.
 Some additional reasons why a multi-family property can be a good investment in most markets include: